Thursday, 20 September 2018

 15th September 2018.

-This Thirumalai Jain complex visit was a part of Arani Heritage Visit, organized by Mr Mohan Hariharan, an architect and a Heritage enthusiast.
-This Thirumalai Jain complex consists of Jinalayas on the top and bottom of the Thirumalai Hill, near Arani.
-This place was originally called in different names like Vaigavur, Srisailapuram, Arahanthagiri etc,.
+This visit to the Thirumalai Jain complex was part of the Arani Heritage Visit, organized by Mr Mohan Hariharan, an architect and Heritage enthusiast.
+The complex consists of Jinalayas on the top and bottom of Thirumalai Hill, near Arani.
+This place was originally known by different names, such as Vaigavur, Srisailapuram, Arahanthagiri, etc.

 ஆரணி அருகே உள்ள திருமலை சமண ஜினாலயங்கள் தொகுப்பினைக் காண செப்டம்பர் மாதம் 15ந்தேதி கட்டிடகலை நிபுனரும், வரலாற்று ஆர்வலருமான திரு மோகன் ஹரிஹரன், அவர்களால் ஏற்பாடு செய்யப்பட்ட ஆரணி மரபு நடையில் 20 வரலாற்று ஆர்வலர்கள் கலந்து கொண்டோம். நாங்கள் முதலில் சென்றதும் அங்குதான். மலையின் மீது இரண்டு ஜினாலயங்களும் மலையின் அடிவாரத்தில் இரண்டு ஜினாலயங்களும் உள்ளன. இம்மலை அடிவார கிராமம் வைக்காவூர், ஸ்ரீசைலபுரம், அறகந்தகிரி என பலவாறாக அழைக்கப்படுகின்றது.